About Penny

 I am a member of the Society of Teachers of the Alexander Technique.

-I then returned to my first love of theatre, working with musical theatre students at the Arts Educational School London in Chiswick.
-I now work with the BA and MA students in the School of Acting, plus the 6th form and foundation students, running a mentoring scheme for newly qualified Alexander teachers as they assist me in the classes.
-I have also worked for Graeae Theatre Company, teaching courses in voice and Alexander for disabled students.
+I then returned to my first love of theatre, working with BA and MA acting and musical theatre students, and pupils from the 6th form at the Arts Educational School London in Chiswick.
+I now work with opera students at Associated Studios, running a mentoring scheme for newly qualified Alexander teachers as they assist me in the classes.
+I have also worked for Graeae Theatre Company, teaching courses in voice and Alexander for disabled students; Mind The Gap; The Actors Centre; Theatre Royal Northampton, the London Musical Theatre School, and guest tutor at the Central School Of Speech and Drama film faculty..

-I have taught and lectured internationally – Istanbul, New York, Haifa, Athens and Thessaloniki.
-I have facilitated and organized drama conferences for STAT , given workshops for STAT and at the International Congress of Alexander Technique in Oxford .
-I am guest teacher at Alexander trainings in London, and run workshops for all – from beginners to teachers - on the Greek Island of Alonnisos during the summer.
-I teach privately in City of London, Chiswick, and in Alonnisos.
-I am interested in singing overtones, NLP, Reiki, Tai Chi, and walking my dog…
+I have taught and lectured internationally – Istanbul, New York, Haifa, Athens, Corfu, Thessaloniki and Paris.
+I have facilitated and organized drama conferences for STAT , given workshops for STAT, the Students Network, and at the International Congress of Alexander Technique in Oxford, Lugano and Limerick .
+I am the Assistant at the Queens Park Alexander Training School specialising in voice and am part of the faculty for The Performing Self, developing teacher skills working with performers.
+I run workshops for all levels on the Greek Island of Alonnisos during the summer.
+I teach privately in the City of London, Chiswick, Sevenoaks and in Alonnisos.
+Other interests include singing overtones, NLP, Reiki, Chi Kung, gardening, running and learning folk fiddle.

 Me and the Technique